UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 Traditional molecular biology techniques typically evaluate the function(s) of individual genes and gene products.
 Omics-based methods, on the other hand, utilize non-targeted methods to identify many to all genes or gene products in a given environmental/biological sample.
 These non-targeted approaches allow for the unbiased investigation of potentially unknown or understudied molecular mediators involved in regulating cell health and disease.
 These molecular profiles have the potential of being altered in response to toxicant exposures and/or during disease initiation/progression.

 To further understand the molecular consequences of -omics-based alterations, molecules can be overlaid onto molecular networks to uncover biological pathways and molecular functions that are perturbed at the systems biology level.
-An overview of these generally methods, starting with high-content technologies and ending of systems biology, is provided in the below figure (created with BioRender.com).
+An overview of these general methods, starting with high-content technologies and ending of systems biology, is provided in the below figure (created with BioRender.com).

 <img src="_book/TAME_Toolkit_files/figure-html/Module2_4_SysBioOverview.png" width="1566" style="display: block; margin: auto;" />